dy-ma/personal/README.md

 ![](landing.png)

-This is my personal website, built in SvelteKit and deployed with Vercel.
+This is my personal website, built in SvelteKit and deployed on Cloudflare Pages.